How to Promote a Kickstarter Project (12 Proven Tips for 2026)

 giveaway landing page with rafflepress

-If you need help getting started, here’s a guide on how to run a giveaway in WordPress.
+If you need help getting started, here’s a guide on how to pre-launch a product with viral giveaways.

 Another step you can take before launching your Kickstarter campaign is to set up a pre-launch page.
 Kickstarter even lets you make a pre-launch page right on the platform.

 It’s an effective way to let your audience know about your project.
-In addition to teasing it, the feature turns your supporters into followers, allowing them to opt-in for notifications about when it goes live.
+The feature turns your supporters into followers, allowing them to opt-in for notifications about when it goes live.

 Kickstarter pre-launch page

-Since SeedProd comes with hundreds of professionally designed landing page templates, you can find one you like quickly and customize it to suit your campaign.
-Plus, the block-based interface lets you add powerful design elements that can convince visitors to become backers, including:
+SeedProd comes with hundreds of professionally designed landing page templates you can customize to match your campaign.

-You can even give your landing page a custom domain name separate from your business site with SeedProd’s domain mapping feature.
-So instead of your URL looking like: mysite.com/mykickstarter, you can turn it into: mykickstarter.com without setting up a whole new WordPress installation.
+You can even give your page a custom domain name with SeedProd’s domain mapping feature, so instead of mysite.com/mykickstarter, you can use mykickstarter.com without setting up a new WordPress installation.

 Need some inspiration?
 Check out some of these high-converting landing page examples.

 Since we’re talking about your website, let’s look at how you can use it to promote your Kickstarter project.
-Besides running a giveaway and setting up a pre-launch page, there’s so much more you can do to turn website visitors into Kickstarter backers.
+Besides running a giveaway and setting up a pre-launch page, there’s so much more you can do to turn website visitors into supporters.

 Kickstarter blog post example

-By organic traffic, we mean people actively searching on Google and other search engines for solutions to their problems.
-If they see your blog post talking about your project in search results and click it, that counts as a new organic website visitor.
+By organic traffic, we mean people actively searching on Google for solutions to their problems.
+If they find your blog post talking about your project in search results and click it, that counts as a new visitor you can convert to a backer.

-To create the right content for your Kickstarter, you’ll need to research the phrases related to your project that people are likely to search for.
-For instance, if your project is a nifty mobile app for teenagers, you’ll need to find terms related to that topic.
+To create the right content for your Kickstarter, you’ll need to research phrases related to your project that people are likely to search for.
+If your project is a nifty mobile app for teenagers, find terms related to that topic.

 Don’t worry if this sounds challenging.
 This guide on how to do keyword research for your blog will help you with the basics.

-We’re talking about the key pages and areas of your site that get the most amount of traffic.
-You can use those places to show attention-grabbing notifications and banners linking to your crowdfunding page.
+Use every piece of real estate on your website to talk about your crowdfunding campaign.
+The key pages and areas of your site that get the most traffic are prime spots for attention-grabbing notifications and banners linking to your funding page.

 You can even use their targeting rules to capture leads when visitors are about to leave your site.
-Simply create an Exit-Intent popup campaign, and you can nudge users toward your Kickstarter before they close the window.
+Create an Exit-Intent popup campaign, and you can nudge users toward your Kickstarter before they close the window.

 TrustPulse trigger settings